freesig/docs/docs/coreconcepts/hello_me.md

   holochain_connection.then(({callZome, close}) => {
 ```

-Call the `retrieve_person` public zome function and pass in the address then pass the result to `update_person`:
+Call the `retrieve_person` public zome function, passing in the address.
+Then pass the result to `update_person`:

 ```javascript
     callZome('test-instance', 'hello', 'retrieve_person')({address: address}).then((result) => update_person(result))